ansys/pyaedt-toolkits-antenna/doc/source/Antennas/index.rst

   :alt: Antenna Toolkit UI, Synthesis Tab

-User can then click on the Generate button and create the antenna in Electronics Desktop.
+User can then click the Generate button and create the antenna in Electronics Desktop.

 .. image:: ../Resources/aedt_antenna.png